david-cortes/hierreg/README.md

 	* ‘group_weights' are weights for the deviation for each group, summing up to 1, and inversely proportional to the number of observations coming from each group
 	* 'I[x in group]' is an indicator column-matrix with ones when a row of X belongs to a given group

-While this doesn’t provide the same inference power or statistical testing capabilities as hierarchical bayes or random random effects models, respectively, it can sometimes result in models that are able to make better predictions than either of them (see references at the bottom).
+While this doesn’t provide the same inference power or statistical testing capabilities as hierarchical bayes or random effects models, respectively, it can sometimes result in models that are able to make better predictions than either of them (see references at the bottom).

 ## Installation
 Package is available on PyPI, can be installed with